José ‘Jamaicón’ Villegas, legendary former Chivas player, passed away

 Villegas, in addition to Chivas, also played for Club Imperio, between 1949 – 1951.
 He joined the La Piedad team. and from the Reboceros he was hired by the rojiblanco team, in which he marked an era.

-“We deeply regret the death of ‘Jamaicón’ Villegas, Guadalajara’s highest champion.
+“We deeply regret the death of ‘Jamaicón’ Villegas, Guadalajara’s top Champion.
 The history of this Club could never be told without mentioning its name ”, Chivas published on their social networks.

 Villegas, in total, won 17 national championships with Chivas, four regional and one international.
 He worked for the left sector of defense and is recognized as one of the best defenders in Mexican football.